MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 You can also verify that Microsoft 365 Apps for enterprise is using a device-based license by opening an Office application, such as Word, and going to **File** > **Account**.
 In the **Product Information** section, you should see **Belongs to: This device**.

-A device that hasn't been configured properly for device-based licensing impacts functionality.
+A device that's not configured properly for device-based licensing impacts functionality.
 When a user tries to use Microsoft 365 Apps for enterprise on the device, Microsoft 365 is in reduced functionality mode.
 That means the user can open and print existing documents in Office applications, but the user can't create new documents or edit and save existing documents.

 In those cases, the user also sees a banner beneath the ribbon in the document with the following message:

 > **LICENSE REQUIRED** Your admin needs to assign an Office license to this device so you can edit your files.

-To troubleshoot this issue, make sure the device is correctly joined to Microsoft Entra ID and that the device is added to the group that has been assigned the licenses.
+To troubleshoot this issue, make sure the device is correctly joined to Microsoft Entra ID and that the device is added to the group that's assigned the licenses.
 Also, there can be a delay of approximately one hour after you add the device to the group, so that might be causing this message to appear.
 Close the app and open the app again later.

 In other cases, the user might see this message: